mattvenn/piffin/reaction_timer/lesson-3.md

 ## Setup Pi : 5 minutes

 Use the stopwatch code to time your students, they should be pretty fast by now!
 You could time how long it takes until they have started Idle.
-The author managed 55 seconds to login, and 87 seconds to start Idle.
+The author managed to go from unplugged to typing code into Idle in 68 seconds.

 ## Looping with Python : 10 minutes